jebej/MatlabWebSocket/README.md

 Installation and Uninstallation
 ------------

+*IMPORTANT*: you must make sure to install the java library to the static class path by following the instructions below.
+MatlabWebSocket will not work otherwise!

-First, download the latest release on GitHub or MATLAB Central and extract to contents where you want.
+First, download the latest release on GitHub or MATLAB Central and extract the contents where you want.

 The required java library is a `jar` file located in the `/jar/` folder.
 It must be placed on the static java class path in MATLAB.
-For example, if the location of the jar file is `C:\MatlabWebSocket\jar\matlab-websocket-1.3.jar`, then open the static class path file with the following command:
+For example, if the location of the jar file is `C:\MatlabWebSocket\jar\matlab-websocket-*.*.jar`, then open the static class path file with the following command:
 ```matlab
 edit(fullfile(prefdir,'javaclasspath.txt'))
 ```
-and add the line `C:\MatlabWebSocket\jar\matlab-websocket-1.3.jar` to it.
-Make sure that there are no other lines with a `matlab-websocket-*` jar.
+and add the line `C:\MatlabWebSocket\jar\matlab-websocket-*.*.jar` to it.
+Make sure that there are no other lines with a `matlab-websocket-*` entry.

-See the [MATLAB  Documentation](http://www.mathworks.com/help/matlab/matlab_external/static-path.html) for more information on the static java class path.
-Note that after adding the jar file to the java class path, MATLAB will need to be restarted.
+Make sure to replace the stars `matlab-websocket-*.*.jar` with the correct version number that you downloaded.

+After having done this, restart MATLAB and check that the line was read by MATLAB properly by running the `javaclasspath` command.
+The line should appear at the bottom of the list, before the `DYNAMIC JAVA PATH` entries.
+Note that seeing the entry here does not mean that MATLAB necessarily found the jar file properly.
+You must make sure that the actual `jar` file is indeed at this location.

 You must now add the `/src/` folder to the MATLAB  path.
 If you want to run the examples, add the `/examples/` folder as well.

 Simply undo these operations to uninstall MatlabWebSocket.

+See the [MATLAB  Documentation](http://www.mathworks.com/help/matlab/matlab_external/static-path.html) for more information on the static java class path.

 Usage
 ------------

+To implement a WebSocket server or client, a subclass of either `WebSocketServer` or `WebSocketClient` must be defined.
+For more details (see the [object-oriented programming documentation of MATLAB](http://www.mathworks.com/help/matlab/object-oriented-programming.html)).

 The `WebSocketServer.m` file is an abstract MATLAB class.
-The behaviour of the server must therefore be defined by creating a subclass that implements the following methods:
+The behavior of the server must therefore be defined by creating a subclass that implements the following methods:

 ```matlab
 onOpen(obj,conn,message)